 What is my risk of getting side effects?

-Anyone can get side effects from a medicine, and there is no way to know if a medicine will cause you side effects.
+Anyone can get side effects from a medicine, and it is difficult to know if a medicine will cause you side effects.
 It may depend on:

 - how old you are – older adults are more likely to have side effects than younger adults

-- if you are taking other medicines or herbal remedies
+- whether you are taking other medicines or herbal remedies

 - other health problems you may have.